kyberdrb/Arduino_UPS/README.md

 ## User interaction
 I was considering to split this part on hardware and software part, but instead I decided to put everything about user interaction in one place.

+The DEBUG buttons are inactive!
+Their function is to test the voltage limits.
+When the voltage limits are crossed, the user gets feedback from the buzzer.

 Button 1 - DEBUG - Voltage up
 Button 2 - Mute/Unmute the buzzer